-2. Enter the Name of Index Class 1 by clicking Edit link.
-In this index, the user will set reserve bandwidth for Email using protocol POP3 and SMTP.
+4. For this index, the user will set reserved bandwidth (e.g., 25%) for E-mail using protocol POP3 and SMTP.

-3. Enter the Name of Index Class 2 by clicking Edit link.
-In this index, the user will set reserve bandwidth for HTTPS.
-And click Basic button on the right.
+5. Return to previous page.
+Enter the Name of Index Class 2 by clicking Edit link.
+In this index, the user will set reserved bandwidth for HTTPS.